 Gospel Music Weekend

-Join us the evening of Saturday, August 27th and all day Sunday, August 28th for the Fair's traditional Gospel Music Weekend of uplifting music and joyful voices at the Talent Showcase stage.
-The New York State Fair Youth Gospel Choir, Unity of Navasota, Texas, and other groups will help keep the Good News Music flowing all weekend long.
-Click here to view details for the weekend.
+Join us the evening of Saturday, August 26 and all day Sunday, August 27 for the Fair's traditional Gospel Music Weekend of uplifting music and joyful voices at the Talent Showcase stage.
+The New York State Fair Youth Gospel Choir, The Gospel Keynotes of Tyler, TX, and other gospel groups and choirs will help keep the Good News Music flowing all weekend long.

 Hall of Health